 - Demonstrated efforts to give back to the community, such as a history of volunteer work or non-court ordered community service

 *Meeting the minimum requirements does not guarantee admission to the program.
 Partnering law schools have discretion to decline applications that do not align with the mission of the program.

 Those who believe that they qualify for the Ohio Governor’s Expedited Pardon Project may apply to be considered for the project at ohioexpeditedpardon.org/how-to-apply.

 WATCH: A step-by-step review of eligibility criteria and how to apply for the Ohio Governor’s Expedited Pardon Project

 Steps to Apply

-2. Those who meet the minimum requirements will be assisted in gathering information and documents needed to complete the applicant's full clemency application
+2. Those who meet the minimum requirements and are accepted into the program will be assisted in gathering information and documents needed to complete the applicant's full clemency application

 - Assistance is provided by law students at the Drug Enforcement Policy Center at The Ohio State University Moritz College of Law and/or the Reentry Clinic at The University of Akron

 3. An expedited hearing is set by the Ohio Parole Board upon confirmation of the completed application and current eligibility

 - Applicants who no longer meet the expedited criteria may proceed via the traditional route for a pardon